 If you have enjoyed this recipe for Multi Millionaires Shortbread Squares here are some others you may also like:

-Whatever you are making, baking and creating in your kitchens, have fun, relax, laugh and enjoy your feast in the company of others.
+So, whatever you are making, baking and creating in your kitchens, have fun, relax, laugh and enjoy your feast in the company of others.